Akamiz96/Networking/physical_layer/Fourier/exercises/exercise1_en.md

 ![Welcome](/images/physical_layer/Fourier/exercise/exercise_banner.jpg)

-# 📒 Exercises to practice 📒
+# 📒 Exercises to practice Fourier's theorem 📒

 1. Carry out the procedure to find the continuous signal for the following bit sequences: